 Every two years we host a Service of Thanksgiving that is dedicated to all those who donated their bodies and who have thus contributed, even after death, to the benefit of future generations.

-On Monday 13th May, we gathered at the Victoria Gallery & Museum to remember and honour 47 incredible individuals who generously donated their bodies to medical science over the past two years.
+On Monday 13th May, we gathered at the Victoria Gallery and Museum to remember and honour 47 incredible individuals who generously donated their bodies to medical science over the past two years.
 Our Service of Thanksgiving provides a moment of reflection and gratitude for the immense contribution these donors have made to the education and training of future healthcare professionals.

 Speakers representing students, healthcare professionals, and relatives took part in the service.
 Claire Crumbleholme, Bequeathals Manager, opened the service by saying, "As we hear from each of our speakers, we honour and cherish the enduring legacy of each individual we remember today and join together in celebrating their lasting impact."

-Nick Charles, General Practitioner, shared a poignant message "Whilst I cannot thank the donors, I can thank you, their family and friends, for their gift.
+Nick Charles, General Practitioner, shared a poignant message, "Whilst I cannot thank the donors, I can thank you, their family and friends, for their gift.
 This gift enables the continued education of the current and future healthcare professionals who may one day be looking after you and me."

-Professor Nathan Jeffery, Director of HARC, emphasised the significance of their contributions "Let us be in no doubt, the generous act of donation helps save and improve lives.
+Professor Nathan Jeffery, Director of HARC, emphasised the significance of their contributions, "Let us be in no doubt, the generous act of donation helps save and improve lives.
 So, I give thanks to our silent teachers, our silent colleagues, and our silent mentors."

 A special arrangement of 47 flowers was commissioned, with each flower representing the legacy of one donor.
 Each family was invited to take a flower and lay it in a special memorial garden.